 Introduction: What is the hook, the attention grabber, the interesting beginning?

-After completing the introduction, begin with a brief history background about Mount Rushmore (where is Mount Rushmore, when was it carved, who carved it and why, where did the name come from? etc.).
-Begin looking closer at the sculpture by using the provided Measurable 3D PDF file or the 3D Viewer on the CyArk website.
+After completing the introduction activity, discuss the history of the carving of the Mountain, including the Hall of Records.
+One important benefit of having an accurate record of the mountain is knowing the exact shape of it so that you can keep track of whether that shape changes over time.
+Begin looking closer at the sculpture by using the provided Measurable 3D PDF of the model, or the 3D viewer on the CyArk website.
 In both the 3D PDF and online 3D Viewer, the teacher can cut sections through the model to better illustrate the presence of geometric shapes.

 How do you keep track of changes within the mountain?
 You can create new 3D models of it over time by laser scanning it again and doing a new volume calculation.
 Introduce students to geometric formulas to calculate areas and volumes.

 -Hands-on activity 1: As a simplified demonstration, use the 2D gridded drawing of the mountain sculpture and have the class split up the faces of the presidents into simpler geometric shapes, calculate their areas, then add all together to arrive at a rough estimate of the surface area of the presidents’ faces.
 Use a variety of geometric shapes to keep things interesting.
 Introduce students to the concept of scaled drawings/objects so they can arrive at a real-life size measurement.
 Use example of the sculptor’s scale model of the design versus the real mountain sculpture to reinforce concept of scaled shapes being similar.
 Mark up lengths, angles, and parallel lines on the 2D drawing or 3D measurable PDF, rotate the drawing/model to see that these characteristics remain the same.